Creating MCR Connections to 3DS Outscale

 - Paris (eu-west-2)

-For more details on 3DS Outscale locations, see 3DS Outscale Connect.
+For more information on 3DS Outscale locations, see 3DS Outscale Connect.

 Prerequisites